[CF-metadata] CF standard names for chemical constituents and aerosols (resulting from a GRIB2 proposal)

 > Dear Martina, Philip, et al.

-> used invariably or normally for these species?
-Are they consistent
+> invariably or normally for these species?
+Are they consistent with the choices

-> they may be too long.
-In any case, we should try to avoid using
+> be too long.
+In any case, we should try to avoid using different conventions

 > "Lumped"/"total": At present, we have only two names with "total":

-> total of the mole fractions of all the species which "qualify" as
+> the mole fractions of all the species which "qualify" as inorganic bromine,

 > Philip commented

-> species, ignoring the rest.
-In fact, in most of the existing names
+> ignoring the rest.
+In fact, in most of the existing names with expressed_as,

-> m-3) which means the moles of N per m3, I believe.
-We adopted this
+> which means the moles of N per m3, I believe.
+We adopted this convention after

-> are of course useful and need names, but it is likely we have to
+> course useful and need names, but it is likely we have to consider each case

 > Best wishes